mgturland/mgturland.github.io/_pages/about.md

 Working Papers
 ======
-"Running from Wildfires: The Role of Risk Preferences in Natural Disaster Sorting" *Job Market Paper*
+"Running from Wildfires: The Role of Risk Preferences in Natural Disaster Sorting"

 "Climate Change and the Regulation of a Crashing Insurance Market," *with R. Taylor and J. Weill*